ps-jkelly/ps-proof-templates/README.md

 ---

 ## Description
 This repo is a work in progress.
 Solutions Developers can collaborate here to create templates that can be uploaded to a WTB widget created in Timberlake to improve its use as a proofing tool.
 These templates will need to be created and updated to account for ongoing changes to the Timberlake tool.
 The purpose of these templates is to speed up the process of creating proofs in Timberlake without having to extensively rely on editting the widget in the browser or the use of graphic design applications.
+Another benefit is that you can now save your proofs in case you need to go back and edit them.
+This method allows you to declare your assets and styles upfront in the *script.js* and *override.scc* files and then watch the widget build itself in Timberlake.

 ## Instructions